 The FLIP system lets you rebalance the colors, avoiding blue- or green-tinted footage.
 It’s very challenging to fix this in post-production, but with the FLIP you get beautiful color rich results right off the bat.

 Beware that cheap Chinese knock-off solutions are often problematic: I’ve met other divers who used these and who ended up with unusable blood-red results.
-The FLIP uses a specific color grade and translucency designed to enhance the image at two different depth levels.Price: Check on Amazon view at amazon
+The FLIP uses a specific color grade and translucency designed to enhance the image at two different depth levels.Price: Out of stock view at amazon

 9. GoPro accessories starter kit